Fitness center injuries are typically caused by negligent

 - The plaintiff suffered an injury or harm as a result of the defect.

-For questions about fitness center accident lawsuits in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about fitness center accident lawsuits or to discuss your case confidentially with one of our skilled personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
 If your case is in Nevada, please see our article on Nevada fitness center injury lawsuits.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.